Michelle Duff

-Michelle Ann Duff (born Michael Alan Duff on December 13, 1939) is a former Grand Prix motorcycle road racer.
+Michelle Ann Duff (born Michael Alan Duff; 13 December 1939 – 23 July 2025) was a Canadian Grand Prix motorcycle road racer.

 Riding

 Duff's best season was in 1965, winning the 250cc Finnish Grand Prix and finishing the year in second place to Phil Read.

 Duff suffered a near-fatal crash in Japan and required extensive surgery and physical therapy.
 The recovery was documented in the 1967 National Film Board of Canada short documentary film Ride for Your Life, directed by Robin Spry.

-Private life
+Personal life and death

 Duff married a Finnish woman in 1963 and had a son with her the same year, and a daughter two years later.
 In 1984, she changed her name to Michelle and commenced transition, separating from her wife.
-Following sex reassignment surgery, she wrote about her life as a trans woman in Make Haste, Slowly: The Mike Duff story.
+Following gender-affirming surgery, she wrote about her experiences as a professional motorcycle racer (note that this book is not about her life as a trans woman) in Make Haste, Slowly: The Mike Duff story.

+Duff died in Liverpool, Nova Scotia on 23 July 2025, at the age of 85.

 World Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.
 An empty black cell indicates that the class did not compete at that particular championship round.)